vgc/vgc/cppstyleguide.md

 [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 If something is not addressed there, favor readability.

+VGC uses clang-format to automatically format the code.
+See the `.clang-format` file in the `libs` and `apps` directory.
+We recommend to set up your IDE such that it automatically calls `clang-format` on save.

 ## Header Files

 Headers should be self-contained (i.e., they must be compilable by themselves).